agwolz/plant-based-food-demand/README.md

-# plant-based-food-demand
+# plant_based_food_demand
-Coding practice to understand supply and demand of PBFs.
+Demand forecasting of plant-based foods, with various supply constraints, using Python.